This is a dictionary of power and social-dynamics definitions, including seduction, persuasion, manipulation, and life strategies.

 Note: be careful with character assassination, it makes you come across as petty, morally bankrupt, and lacking real arguments.

-Example: Ray Dalio used character assassination when he went after the reputation of a critical journalist.
+Example: Ray Dalio used character assassination when he went after the reputation of a critical journalist and, as a consequence, looked petty… And guilty.

 Cognitive biases: in psychology, cognitive biases are systematic patterns of deviation from what would be expected in “perfect rationality”.